agama-project/agama/doc/storage_ui.md

 The Agama storage proposal will be the only mechanism to define the file systems of the new operating system (including their mount points, subvolumes and options for formatting or mounting).
 This proposal is similar to the `GuidedProposal` implemented by YaST.
-As such, the resulting file systems will actually be defined as a set of so-called volumes very similar to the YaST ones (although we may need to find a better name).
+As such, the wanted file systems will actually be defined as a set of so-called volumes very similar to the YaST ones (although we may need to find a better name).
+See *Volumes in the YaST Proposal* for more information.

 Sometimes a previous setup may be needed in order to prepare the devices used by that proposal mechanism.
 That includes actions like connecting to some iSCSI disks, activating and formating